fieldtrip/website/tutorial/mvpa_light.md

 a useful metric.
 In a confusion matrix, rows correspond to the true class labels, columns correspond to predicted class labels.
 The (i,j)-th element gives the proportion of samples of class i that have been classified as class j.
 Consequently, the diagonal of the confusion matrix contains the proportion of correct classifications.
 Off-diagonal elements specify the misclassifications.
+To obtain the confusion matrix, all we need to do is to change the `metric` field:

     cfg.metric      = 'confusion';
     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP, dataIC_LP)